 RDG staff run several employee networks, offering advice, support and education for our colleagues.

 Young Rail Professionals brings together young people from across the UK railway industry, providing a range of networking and professional development opportunities.

 Archway is a Lesbian Gay Bisexual and Trans (LGBT) employee network, based at Network Rail, but encompasses the whole rail industry.

 The National Skills Academy for Rail (NSAR) was established with wide railway industry support to help tackle current and future skills needs within the railway engineering industry.
 Whilst it doesn’t deliver training, it works with employers to understand their skills needs, with training providers to ensure they are delivering what the industry needs and with other stakeholders, such as sector skills bodies and Government, to make sure that the industry has the right qualifications to support its vision.

-RDG also hosts the Rail HR Directors Group.
+RDG also hosts the Rail HR Directors Forum.
 This group is looking at where the industry needs to be in 10 years in relation to key grade groups and key skills, as well as promoting the success, relevance, attractiveness and stability of employment in rail.